binaryage/totalfinder-web/index.md

 retweet: 1
 usethis: totalfinder
 meta_title: TotalFinder brings tabs to your native Finder and more!
+meta_keywords: totalfinder,binaryage,finder,visor,osx,app,application,productivity,mac,indie,software
-meta_description: TotalFinder is a plugin for Finder.app which adds tabs like in Chrome browser and dual panels like in TotalCommander.
-It also enables various tweaks for advanced users...
+meta_description: TotalFinder is a plugin for Finder.app which adds tabs like in Chrome browser, dual panels similar to TotalCommander and more tweaks.
 meta_image: /images/totalfinder-screenshot-tabs.png
 buzz: 1
 fbsdk: 1